Necron-99/robert-consulting-public/ADMIN_DASHBOARD_GUIDE.md

 # Admin Dashboard Guide

-This guide explains how to access and use the protected site statistics dashboard for the Robert Bailey Consulting website.
+This guide explains how to access and use the protected site statistics dashboard for the Robert Consulting website.

 ## Overview